 - Be aware of signs of heat exhaustion and heat stroke.
 If after excessive sweating, you begin to feel dizzy, nauseous, confused or disoriented, have slurred speech, get a throbbing heading or worse, you suddenly stop sweating altogether, you need to hydrate immediately.
 If you recognize these symptoms in yourself or anyone else, get immediate medical attention, as this can result in death or disability.

-The following resources offer more advice on summer construction safety: Construction's Top 5 Summer Safety Hazards and What To Do About Them
+The following resources offer more advice on summer construction safety: Construction’s Top 5 Summer Safety Hazards and What To Do About Them, 17 Summer Safety Tips for Construction: Keep Your Team Safe in the Heat and 10 Hot-Weather Safety Tips for Construction.

 Thanks to all the hardworking construction workers who are helping to build and grow our communities.
 Stay safe out there!